Unique3D: High-Quality and Efficient 3D Mesh Generation from a Single Image

 \textbf{Reconstruction Details:} The preliminary mesh structure is inferred from a normal map with a resolution of $256 \times 256$, which is then simplified to a mesh comprising $2,000$ faces.
 The reconstruction process involves $300$ iterations using the SGD optimizer~\cite{SGD}, with a learning rate of $0.3$.
 The weight of expansion regularization is set to $0.1$.
 Subsequent refinement takes $100$ iterations, maintaining the same optimization parameters.

 \textbf{Training Details:} The entire training takes around 4 days on 8 NVIDIA RTX4090 GPUs.
 The primary level of multiview image generation uses $30k$ training iterations with a batch size of $1,024$.
-The second level of training involves $10k$ iterations with a batch size of $128$.
+The training of multi-view image upscaling involves $10k$ iterations with a batch size of $128$.
 Normal map prediction is trained for $10k$ iterations at a batch size of $128$.
 Additional training specifics are accessible in the Appendix.